Board of Directors

 Director of Making Homes for the Arts in Sacred Places

 Karen has a B.A. in History and Drama from Washington College and an M.A. in Theatre from Villanova University.
-She has worked professionally in theatre since 2000, both onstage and off, serving as actress, stage manager, director, producer, administrator, and manager.
-Her directing credits include Jump/Cut, Twelfth Night, Tartuffe, and Pounding Nails.
-She is the co-Artistic Director of Madhouse Theater Company, and serves as the secretary of the Board of Directors for Flashpoint Theatre Company; she is also a panelist for the Philadelphia Cultural Fund.
-As the Director of Programs & Services for the Theatre Alliance of Greater Philadelphia for over eight years, she produced the Barrymore Awards many times and directed them herself twice.
+As Partners’ first Director of the Arts in Sacred Places program, Karen has developed a Manual of Best Practices and a series of systems critical to developing long-term, sustainable relationships between faith-based and arts organizations.
+She has contributed to the Center for the Future of Museums as a guest blogger and was an essayist for MICA’s MFA in Curatorial Practice, as well as the journal for the National Alliance of Preservation Commissions.
+She has worked in professional theatre since 2000, both onstage and off.
+She is the Co-Artistic Director of Madhouse Theater Company, and has served as a panelist for the Philadelphia Cultural Fund.
+As the Director of Programs & Services for the Theatre Alliance of Greater Philadelphia, she produced the Barrymore Awards Ceremony many times and directed them herself twice.
 Karen has taught acting at West Chester University and served as a stage management consultant for Villanova Theatre.

 Director of Operations